 Floor-mounted furniture safe

 Floor-mounted safes are a secure variant.
-In principle, this is more of a locker than a real safe.
-In fact, the safe is then mounted in the floor, and it can also be covered with panels to hide it effectively, but bear in mind that easy access to a safe installed in this way will not be possible.
+In principle, this works more as a locker than a real safe.
+In fact, the safe is then built into the floor, and it can also be covered with panels to hide it successfully, but bear in mind that easy access to a safe installed in this way will not be possible.

 Summary

 Placing a safe in the house is not an easy story.
-You can install it in your home in a variety of non-obvious locations; however, remember that the security class of the safe, its weight, the degree of fire resistance and professional installation will determine whether your valuables will be safe in the first place, and only finally the location itself.
+You can put it in your home in a variety of non-obvious locations; however, remember that the security class of the safe, its weight, the degree of fire resistance and professional installation will determine whether your precious things will be secured in the first place, and only finally the location itself.
+Please remember: you can find safes with highest security ratings in the product range of HARTMANN TRESORE.
 A thief will look for safes until he finds one, and he will find one with a high probability.
 Our job is to ensure that what you keep in the safe does not fall into his hands.
-If you have any questions or concerns – we are here!
+If you have any questions or concerns – we are here to guide and support you by choosing the right product!